 In addition, for advertising content related to specific types of products and services, advertisers, advertising operators and advertising distributors must confirm that the advertisers have obtained requisite government approvals, including the advertiser's operating qualifications, proof of quality inspection of the advertised products, and, with respect to certain industries, government approval of the content of the advertisement and filing with the local authorities.
 Pursuant to the Administrative Measures on Internet Advertising, the Pinduoduo platform is required to take steps to monitor the content of advertisements displayed on the platform.
 Complying with PRC requirements on online advertising requires considerable resources and time, and could significantly affect the operation of the Pinduoduo platform, while exposing the Pinduoduo platform to increased liability under the relevant laws and regulations.
 The costs associated with complying with these laws and regulations, including any penalties or fines for our failure to comply if required, could have a material adverse effect on the Pinduoduo platform's business, financial condition and results of operations.
-Any further change in the classification of the Pinduoduo platform's operations, and materially and adversely affect its business and prospects.
+Any further change in the classification of the Pinduoduo platform's online marketing and other related services by the PRC government may also significantly disrupt the Pinduoduo platform's operations, and materially and adversely affect its business and prospects.